michal-bures/konkr_data/ai-chatter/default.md

 - Good job!
 - Well done!
 - Wow, nice one!
+- Impressive!
+- Outstanding!
+- Bravo!
+- Great work!
+- Well played!
+- Wonderful!
+- Keep it up!
+- Fantastic!
+- Excellent!
+- Good work!
+- Amazing!
+- That was badass!
+- That was awesome!
+- Hell yeah!
+- That's what I'm talking about!

 > approving attack, not friendly
 - Hmm, not bad.
 - Huh, maybe you're not so bad after all.
 - Not bad.
+- Not half bad.
+Maybe I was wrong about you.
+- Keep it up and I might even like you.
+- Hmph, you're not as useless as I thought.
+- Very well, you've earned my begrudging respect.
+- You're not completely useless, I suppose.
+- Huh, that was kind of impressive.

 > approving non-aggression, friendly
 - Wow, thanks!